-BMET 903 Introduction to Radiation Imaging Systems - Provides a general understanding of the physical principles employed in producing a radiographic image and the basic components of a general radiographic imaging system.
+BMET 903 Introduction to Radiographic Imaging Systems - Provides a general understanding of the physical principles employed in producing a radiographic image and the basic components of a general radiographic imaging system.
 Throughout the course consideration will be given to both the electrical safety and radiation protection aspects related to working with or around radiographic imaging systems.

 The course will include a brief historical review, the atomic basis of x-rays, the production of x-rays, and the interaction between x-rays and other matter.
 Further, the course examines the x-ray system and highlights basic components and some specific circuits.
 Finally, the photographic processes involved in radiographic imaging will be discussed to help in understanding the radiographic imaging process.
-A laboratory component will be included to allow for hands-on experience and to provide practical experience with many of the concepts presented in lectures.
-Prerequisite: The student must have a diploma or degree in the health sciences field. non credit
+A laboratory component will be included to allow for handson experience and to provide practical experience with many of the concepts presented in lectures.
+Prerequisite: the student must have a diploma or degree in the health sciences field. non credit

-BMET 904 Introduction to Computed Tomography (CT) Systems - Provides a general understanding of the image build-up techniques used to produce a tomographic image from data obtained using x- radiation.
+BMET 904 Introduction to Computed Tomography (CT) Systems - Provides a general understanding of the image build-up techniques used to produce a tomographic image from data obtained using x-radiation.
 The focus throughout the course will be on identifying the differences and similarities between general radiographic and CT imaging systems.
 The course will include a brief historical review, a look at the differences in room lay-out when compared to a general radiographic room, and a discussion of the design and function of the three major systems which make up a CT imaging system.
 In addition the course will discuss the principles employed by the computer in obtaining, analyzing and displaying the data which make up the image.
 A laboratory session will be included to allow for demonstration of some of the concepts presented in the course.
-As a prerequisite, the student should have completed BMET 603 or have experience with general radiographic imaging systems. non credit
+Prerequisite: the student should have completed BMET 603 or have experience with general radiographic imaging systems.

 BMET 905 Digital Image Acquisition and Processing - For engineers, technologists, clinical and scientific users of imaging equipment, this 4-day workshop covers fundamentals of digital acquisition and processing: components of the imaging system, image analysis, design considerations and parameters, performance criteria, experimentation with image processing algorithms, and case study.
-Prerequisite: Diploma of Technology or degree in health or engineering. non credit hands-on practice are included to reinforce lecture principles and familiarize participants with laser/optics equipment.
+Prerequisite: Diploma of Technology or degree in health or engineering. non credit

+BMET 906 Medical Lasers: Fundamentals, Safety and Service - A 3-day intensive course for application specialists. technologists, engineers, and others who are new to the field of lasers.
+Hardware demonstrations and hands-on practice are included to reinforce lecture principles and familiarize participants with laser/optics equipment.
 The first day includes laser principles and operational procedures, laser types and their medical and clinical applications; delivery optics and tissue interaction.
 The second day is devoted to laser safety.
 Standards and control measures for safe operating practice and procedures are included.
-On the third day, workshops will be conducted to practice laser measurement, performance assurance testing, maintenance, trouble-shooting and minor repairs/adjustments.
+On the third day, workshops will be conducted to practice laser measurement, performance assurance testing, maintenance, troubleshooting and minor repairs/adjustments.
 Prerequisite: Diploma of Technology or degree in health or engineering. non credit